NVIDIA/NeMo/docs/source/ckpt_converters/dev_guide.rst

 Code Template
 -------------

-This template tries to address the 10 steps in the guideline part.
+Below template tries to address the 11 steps in the guideline part.
+Please also use `Gemma Huggingface to NeMo converter <https://github.com/NVIDIA/NeMo/tree/main/scripts/checkpoint_converters/convert_gemma_hf_to_nemo.py>`_  as an full example for development.

 .. code-block:: python